The majority of house owners attempting to refinance a mortgage are looking to accomplish one among the following:

 If you have enough equity in your home, you will be able to pay-out high-interest debt through a refinance.
-For example, if you have a number of outstanding debts, such as a car loan, a line of credit, or credit card bills, you may be able to consolidate all of the debt through the variety of refinance options available.
+For example, if you have a number of outstanding debts, such as a car loan, a line of credit, or credit card bills, you may be able to consolidate all of the debt through the variety of refinancing options available.

 Methods of refinancing your mortgage

-There are several options available to you when considering a refinance which include: breaking your mortgage contract early, taking out a home equity line of credit or blending and extending your mortgage with your current lender.
+There are several options available to you when considering a refinance which include: breaking your mortgage contract early, taking out a home equity line of credit or blending and extending your mortgage to your current lender.

 1. Break your existing mortgage contract early:

 You would consider breaking your mortgage early if you wanted to obtain a lower interest rate or access equity from your home.
-In this case you can do away with your existing mortgage and take on a brand new one with any lender.
+In this case, you can do away with your existing mortgage and take on a brand new one with any lender.

 2. Add a home equity line of credit:

 A home equity line of credit gives you access to the equity in your home at your own discretion.
-You are responsible for interest only payments each month on the outstanding balance.
+You are responsible for interest-only payments each month on the outstanding balance.
 You can access a home equity line of credit through your existing lender and a small subset of other lenders.